mhadam/snowplow.wiki-fork/setup-guide/common/Common-configuration.md

 ### Overview

-This page describes the format for the YAML file which is used to configure both the EmrEtlRunner and the Storage Loader.
+This page describes the format for the YAML file which is used to configure the EmrEtlRunner.

 You can and should use the same file for both applications.